joelchoo/live-parking-info/basic-web-app/pres/presentation.md

 * Javascript adds interaction
 * Javascript links to HTML using `getElementById`
-* A function is a snippet of code that is grouped together
+* A function is a bunch of code that's grouped together
 * Calling a function runs the code in it

 ---